-Specific trucking safety rules in place such as the Federal Motor Carrier Safety Regulations which protect truck drivers and other motorists, but these rules are often violated and trucking accidents still occur tens of thousands of times per year according to the National Highway Traffic Safety Administration.
-Truck drivers are often on tight deadlines and may be led to violate safety rules in order to meet them (such as by exceeding driving hour limits).
+Specific trucking safety rules, such as the Federal Motor Carrier Safety Regulations, protect truck drivers and other motorists.
+However, people don’t always follow these rules, and trucking accidents still occur tens of thousands of times yearly.
+Truck drivers are often on tight deadlines and may have the incentive to violate safety rules to meet them (such as by exceeding driving hour limits).

 Safety rules violations are a common cause of trucking accidents.
 Other common causes of trucking accidents include:

 Cell phone use: It is illegal for commercial truck drivers to hold a cell phone in their hand while driving.
 The Federal Motor Carrier Safety Administration (“FMCSA’’) outright banned cell phone use for commercial truckers, bus drivers, and other commercial drivers.
 A first offense can cost violators up to $2,750, and multiple violations can cause the driver to lose their commercial driver’s license.